PieMC-Dev/PieMC/README.md

 ```bash
 pip install -r requirements.txt
 ```
-or run `start.cmd` and it will do the magic

-To run the server, execute the following command in PieMC directory: [See how to get to the directory here](https://PieMC-Dev.github.io/directory)
+which if you run `start.cmd` it will automatically install on startup To run the server, execute the following command in PieMC directory: [See how to get to the directory here](https://PieMC-Dev.github.io/directory)
 ```bash
 python start.py